kirrishima/BlumAutoFarm/README.md

 Common issues include:
 - Invalid API credentials: Ensure the `api_id` and `api_hash` are correct.
-- Missing configuration: Make sure to run [`--create-config`](#create-config) before attempting to add accounts or start farming.
+- Missing configuration: Make sure to run [`create-config`](#create-config) before attempting to add accounts or start farming.

 For any unexpected errors, the program will prompt you to press any key to exit.